Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Basic_Linux/linuxCommands.md

   - Lets you edit a file using the linux text editor (getdit)
     - Can be useful when you need to go to multiple directorys and edit different files

+- exiftool (File)
+  - ExifTool is a platform-independent Perl library plus a command-line application for reading, writing and editing meta information in a wide variety of files.
+  - Works on EXIF, GPS, IPTC, XMP, makernotes, and other metadata information in image, audio and video

+- binwalk
+  - Fast, easy to use tool for analyzing, reverse engineering, and extracting firmware images.

 ## parameters to add on besides pipes

 - a